Campfire Safety: After two months of exceptional drought this fall, forests across the Southeast were like a tinderbox.

 Don’t just douse the red embers, but all of the embers.
 Keep pouring water on the fire until it stops hissing and spewing thick white and gray smoke.

 - Stir the wet ashes

 Once you’ve doused the ashes, stir them to make sure the water gets into tighter areas on the bottom.
-You can do it with a shovel, or you can first douse a stick with water and use it to stir the ashes.
+You can do it with a shovel, or you can douse a stick with water and stir the ashes.
 When you remove the stick, leave it in the campfire, and ensure it doesn’t stick out of the campfire ring where it can ignite surrounding vegetation.

 - Carefully check for any remaining heat

-After you’ve doused and stirred the ashes, hover your hand over the ashes carefully (not so close that you’ll get burned!), and make sure no heat is emanating from it.
+After you’ve doused and stirred the ashes, hover your hand over the ashes carefully (not so close that you’ll get burned!).
+Make sure no heat is emanating from it.

 Anyone who has spent a night out in the forest knows that feeling of sitting around a campfire.
-Maybe it goes back to humans’ earliest days when fires not only provided warmth, but also lit up the night to create a sense of security.
-Hopefully, the wildfire threat will diminish enough so that we can once again enjoy the warm glow of a fire around camp in Tennessee and beyond.
+Maybe it goes back to humans’ earliest days when fires not only provided warmth, but also lit up the night creating a sense of security.
+Hopefully, the wildfire threat will diminish enough so that we can once again enjoy the warm glow of a fire around camp.

 “Campfires really are a special part of the camping experience,” said Carroll, “Hopefully we can soon get back to normal.”

 Written by Marcus Woolf for RootsRated in partnership with BCBS of Tennessee and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to firstname.lastname@example.org.